AdaCompNUS/summit-docs/MkDocs/Docs/tutorials/preparing_maps.md

 !!! important
     SUMMIT comes with a [set of maps ready for use](../../references/summit_map_library).
-This page is required only if you wish to use additional maps.
+The steps in this page have already been done for the built-in maps.
+This page is required only if you wish to use your own additional maps.

 # Map data sources
 For a given map, SUMMIT requires both a corresponding OSM file and SUMO network, which provide the respective information: